DonnieTD/Liminal/ReadMe.md

 ## Stage 3: Analyzer

+Responsibility:
-Responsibility: What does this execution mean?
+What does this execution mean?

 The analyzer:
 - consumes the World sequence
 - never re-executes the program
 - never mutates Worlds
 - derives artifacts such as:
   - scope lifetimes
   - variable lifetimes
-  - memory usage over time
-  - call stack evolution
-  - invariant drift
+  - variable use validation
-  - semantic violations
+  - semantic invariant violations
+  - execution summaries

 Analysis is pure, replayable, and repeatable.